Safecast: bGeigie Nano

 Safecast bGeigie Nano is a portable radiation detector equipped with a Geiger–Müller tube type detector, built-in GPS and logging to microSD card.

 The bGeigie Nano is available as a kit, so the user needs to learn how to solder in order to build it from the supplied parts.
 Until November 2020 the kit could be purchased from the Kithub product page.
 The device was developed in collaboration with International Medcom Inc. and shares some parts with their Inspector Alert detector.
 According to the Safecast Github page "bGeigie Nano is a lighter version of the bGeigie Mini using an Arduino Fio, a GpsBee, an OpenLog and an Inspector Alert geiger counter.
 The aim is to make everything fit in a Pelican Micro Case 1040".

 The final version of the bGeigie is placed inside the smaller Pelican Micro Case 1010.
 It features the LND 7317 pancake Geiger-Mueller tube type detector, a GPS receiver and is expandable with a Bluetooth module.
 The mode switch offers choice between geotagged radiation logging (data saved to microSD card) and measuring without GPS - showing also Bq/m2 (137Cs) values.
 Inside the case the unit is calibrated for gamma radiation.
 The main unit taken out of its case will additionally do α- and β-detection for careful use as a surface contamination spot meter.

-According to the KitHub page Safecast devices are also used by the following institutions:
+Safecast devices are also used by the following institutions: